-Anne Heuperman has been teaching Pilates to Jackie in her Mountain Pilates studio in Bright for six years.
+Anne Heuperman has been teaching Pilates to Jackie in her Mountain Pilates studio in Bright for many years.
 She very kindly agreed to put together the following advice for Hedonistic Hikers to help them start to prepare for the upcoming walking season!

 A strong core will help you stay light on your feet and maximize efficiency.
 Good balance and improved agility means you can focus on the scenery rather than where you are going to place your foot for the next step.
 The legs can take a battering while hiking, particularly the knees.
 Poor alignment of the feet and hips can lead to knee strain.
 Walking downhill, particularly over rocky, slippery terrain can cause hikers to over use their knees.
 An exercise program to strengthen feet, ankles and hips can be beneficial to take some of the load from the knees as well as improve balance and agility.